 Until 1930 the school was under the direct supervision of the Ramakrishna Mission Headquarters but in this year it was brought under the control of a separate managing committee & recognized as a branch centre of the Ramakrishna Mission.

 Most Revered Swami Shankaranandaji Maharaj was very much interested about this institute.
 It is said that if he was unable to hear the sound of machines in this institute he used to ask –“What happened?
-Why there is no Sound?”
+Why there is no sound?”
 Mr. Dasarathi Dutta, Direct Disciple of Swami Shivanandaji Maharaj was the Carpentry teacher of Shilpavidyalaya on that time.

-Dr. Sarvapalli Radhakrishnan visited this institute and written the visitors book- “ I had great pleasure in going round the Industrial School today and was much impressed by the silent work that is going on.
+Dr. Sarvapalli Radhakrishnan visited this institute and has written in the visitors book- “ I had great pleasure in going round the Industrial School today and was much impressed by the silent work that is going on.
 In am unobtrusive and self- supporting.
 An institution that works on the principle that all work is worship deserves much greater encouragement from the generous public of Calcutta than it has till now received”.